We are happy to welcome you to stay with us as a family

 A full range of trips and activities

-You will also have one day free to do as you like with.
-Options include visiting Edinburgh, Glasgow, or nearby Perth.
+You will also have free time to do as you like with.
+Options include visiting Edinburgh, Glasgow, Perth or Stirling.
 Or you may wish to spend more time exploring the beautiful local countryside.
 There are also many outdoor pursuits available at the local hotel – Crieff Hydro – for both adults and children.
-Including 4×4 driving, horse-riding, and watersports at the local loch.
+Including 4×4 driving, horse-riding, and watersports.
 These can be booked online or by phone.
-If you visit during the 3-week Edinburgh International Festival in August, you will probably want to spend a day at the Festival or the enormous Edinburgh Festival Fringe.
-This is the largest arts festival in the world.
+If you visit during the 3-week Edinburgh International Festival in August, you will probably want to spend a day at the enormous Edinburgh Festival Fringe.

 - A Highland Games (dates dependent, but once seen never forgotten) https://www.visitscotland.com/see-do/events/highland-games/